 • Departure

 • This is a zero carbon event, meaning we take into account the emissions released in relation to hosting this trail race.
 The Running Kind will be subsidizing the cost to offset the event, however there is a fee included in your registration specifically for this cost.
 This will offset the carbon emissions for your personal travel to and from the event.
 We are excited to partner with the Change Climate Project to support a carbon offset project we believe in.
-In addition to going zero carbon at this event, The Running Kind will be collecting monetary donations for The Catskills Center.

 Aimee, founder of The Running Kind, has a passion for sustainability, not only in regard to environmentalism, but also in symbiosis with training.